aress31/openapi-parser/README.md

 ## Possible Improvements
 - [ ] Beautify the graphical user interface.
+- [ ] Enable cells editing to change API calls directly from the GUI.
-- [ ] Further optimise the source code.
+- [x] Further optimise the source code.
 - [ ] Implement support for authenticated testing (via user-supplied API-keys).
+- [ ] Improve the Param column by adding the type of parameters (e.g. inquery, inbody, etc.).
 - [ ] Increase the extension verbosity (via the bottom panel).
-- [ ] Validate the presence of all mandatory OpenAPI fields that are needed for the extension to work.

 ## Dependencies
 ### Third-party libraries